-Have you ever wondered about animals never drinking water?
-You may have heard that some animals never drink water, such as camels.
+Have you ever wondered why some animals never drink water?
+You may have heard that some, like camels, never drink water.

 But is this true?
 Animals can come from all over the world and inhabit multiple different climates.

-From deserts to the savannas of Africa, the variety of these animals begs us to think more deeply about their unique adaptations, which enable them to survive in any environment they might find themselves in!
+From deserts to the savannas of Africa, the variety of these animals begs us to think more deeply about their unique adaptations, which enable them to survive in any environment!

 Water is essential for survival; every species needs a certain amount.
 However, some animals have evolved, so they don’t need to drink water!